fluid-project/handbook.floeproject.org/src/documents/UnderstandingAccessibilityandInclusivity.md

 ---
 title: Understanding Accessibility and Inclusivity
-layout: default
 category: Perspectives
 ---
 Floe defines Inclusive Design as design that considers the full range of human diversity with respect to ability, language, culture, gender, age and other forms of human difference.

 Disability is the mismatch between the needs and preferences of the user and the system or environment.
 Accessibility, then, is the ability of the system or environment to accommodate the needs and preferences of each individual.
-To further understand these definitions and what it means for content creation, adaptation, and usability, look at the Floe work describing <a href="https://wiki.fluidproject.org/x/9YcNAQ" rel="nofollow" target="_blank" class="link-external">some user states and contexts</a>.
+To further understand these definitions and what it means for content creation, adaptation, and usability, look at the Floe work describing <a href="https://wiki.fluidproject.org/x/9YcNAQ" rel="nofollow" class="link-external">some user states and contexts</a>.

 ## What is Inclusivity and how is it different from accessibility?</span>